jlucktay/stack/README.md

 It currently has the following functions:

+- initialising Terraform against remote state storage, for local execution
-- queueing Terraform builds in Azure DevOps
+- queueing Terraform builds in an Azure DevOps CI/CD pipeline
 - cancelling unneeded releases of aforementioned builds
 - creating GitHub issues in corresponding projects